 Note: The report will list them as the victim/survivor and will name the accused.
-The report will be forwarded to Otterbein University also forward the report and investigation to the Franklin or charges will be brought against the accused and if so, the specific charges to be filed.
+The report will be forwarded to Otterbein University Student Conduct and they will begin the review process.
+We will also forward the report and investigation to the Franklin or Delaware County Prosecutor's office to determine if criminal charges will be brought against the accused and if so, the specific charges to be filed.